-- 5.6.1 The CSGA, at its discretion, may require the results from a recognized laboratory indicating a satisfactory erucic acid and/or glucosinolate content before a crop certificate is issued. - Species considered harmful contaminants for crop certification, that may cross pollinate 5.6.2 successfully with inspected crops of species in this Section, include the following: - B. juncea: Brown or Oriental Mustard; B. napus: Argentine Canola; - B. rapa: Polish Canola; - S. alba: White or Yellow Mustard; and - R. raphanistrum: Wild Radish.
+- 5.6.1 The CSGA, at its discretion, may require the results from a recognized laboratory indicating a satisfactory erucic acid and/or glucosinolate content before a crop certificate is issued. - 5.6.2 Species considered harmful contaminants for crop certification, that may cross pollinate successfully with inspected crops of species in this Section, include the following: - B. juncea: Brown or Oriental Mustard; B. napus: Argentine Canola; - B. rapa: Polish Canola; B. carinata: Ethiopian Mustard